Kozea/Radicale/user_documentation.rst

 CalDAV Clients
 --------------

-At this time Radicale has been tested and works fine with the latest version of Mozilla Sunbird (version 0.9+).
+At this time Radicale has been tested and works fine with the latests version of Mozilla Sunbird (versions 0.9 and 1.0).
 More clients will be supported in the future.
 However, it may work with any calendar client which implements CalDAV specifications too (luck is highly recommanded).

 To download Sunbird, go to the `Sunbird project website
 <http://www.mozilla.org/projects/calendar/sunbird/>`_ and choose the latest